Crad Kilodney: Bibliography

-Short Story Collections
+Short story collections

 Most of these collections contain 3 to 8 stories, and are between 34 and 80 pages in length.
-Most were self published, and appeared as stapled, photocopied pamphlets, in print runs of 800-1,200 copies.
+Most were self published, and appeared as stapled, photocopied pamphlets, in print runs of 800–1,200 copies.
 There are exceptions: Lightning Struck My Dick is over 100 pages, contains 18 stories, and was published by Virago Press.
 Pork College was published by Coach House Press.
 Strong Meat, issued posthumously, is almost 400 pages.